dbartholomae/middy-middleware-jwt-auth/README.md

   .use(JWTAuthMiddleware({
     /** Algorithm to verify JSON web token signature */
     algorithm: EncryptionAlgorithms.HS256,
+    /** An optional function that checks whether the token payload is formatted correctly */
+    isPayload: isTokenPayload,
     /** A string or buffer containing either the secret for HMAC algorithms, or the PEM encoded public key for RSA and ECDSA */
     secretOrPublicKey: 'secret'
   }))
 ```